-Of our top five home security systems, four work with one or more of the protocols; SimpliSafe is the only one without home automation compatibility.
+Of our top home security systems, many work with one or more of the protocols; SimpliSafe is the only one without home automation compatibility.
 Z-Wave is by far the most commonly used protocol, although Link Interactive may introduce ZigBee support in the near future.

 What language works best for you?

 Z-Wave and ZigBee are both single-mesh networks and offer a large amount of customization.
 The fact that both companies are part of groups of companies that work to produce wide varieties of home automation products is an added benefit.
 Z-Wave has an edge on a lot of other companies due to how easy it makes installation, while ZigBee uses less power and is slightly trickier to set up.